Sedgley Woods

 Sedgley Woods is a section of east Fairmount Park, Philadelphia, Pennsylvania, and a historical disc golf course site.
-The site was established in 1977.
-It has one of the oldest permanent pole-hole disc golf courses.
-Friends of Sedgley Woods, a volunteer organisation, maintains the grounds, runs monthly tournaments, community out reach programs, and occasional events in conjunction with the Mid-Atlantic Disc Club and the Professional Disc Golf Association.
+The site was established in 1977 and has one of the oldest permanent pole-hole disc golf courses.
+The Friends of Sedgley Woods, a volunteer organization, maintains the grounds and runs monthly tournaments, community outreach programs, and occasional events with the Mid-Atlantic Disc Club and the Professional Disc Golf Association.

-The area was the country estate of Joshua Fisher (1707-1783), a wealthy Quaker merchant from Lewes, Delaware, who purchased the 40-acre property in 1753 and constructed a colonial mansion there known as “The Cliffs”.
-The mansion was destroyed by fire in 1986 after decades of not being maintained.
+The area was the country estate of Joshua Fisher (1707-1783), a wealthy Quaker merchant from Lewes, Delaware, who purchased the 40-acre property in 1753 and constructed a colonial mansion known as “The Cliffs.”
+The mansion was destroyed by a fire in 1986 after decades of not being maintained.

-More than 130 species of birds have been documented at Sedgley Woods and breeding birds have been monitored at the site since 2016.
+More than 130 species of birds have been documented at Sedgley Woods, and breeding birds have been monitored at the site since 2016.

-Disc Golf History
+Disc golf history

-In 1976, after graduating from Penn State, Jim Powers, along with Joe D'Annunzio and Rick Vlam, founded the Philadelphia Frisbee Club.
-Jim played Ultimate Frisbee in college, starting the Penn State Ultimate Team in 1974.
-Once back in the Philadelphia area he formed the new club by word of mouth and contacting local Frisbee Masters Joe D'Annunzio and Rick Vlam.
-The members were interested in all flying disc games including Ultimate, disc golf, freestyle, Double Disc Court and the field events of distance and self-caught-flight (maximum time aloft, MTA; throw run and catch, TRC).
-The club began meeting and playing weekly at several areas around the city, most notably in Valley Forge National Park outside of the city and within Fairmount Park in Philadelphia.
+In 1976, after graduating from Penn State, where he played Ultimate Frisbee and created the Penn State Ultimate Team in 1974, Jim Powers, Joe D'Annunzio and Rick Vlam founded the Philadelphia Frisbee Club.
+He formed the new club by word of mouth and contacting local Frisbee masters.
+The members were interested in all flying disc games including Ultimate, disc golf, freestyle, Double Disc Court, and the field events of distance and self-caught-flight (maximum time aloft, MTA; throw, run and catch, TRC).
+The club began meeting and playing weekly at several areas around the city, most notably in Valley Forge National Park outside the city and within Fairmount Park in Philadelphia.

-Even though the club was dedicated to all Frisbee sports, Ultimate and disc golf quickly became the favorites among the PFC members.
-Wherever the members met for informal “pick-up” Ultimate they designed golf holes with natural tree targets or available manmade targets such as lampposts.
-Club members began to dream of a permanent Frisbee golf course for more structured play including tournaments.

-While Jim was establishing the PFC, "Steady Ed" Headrick and his son Ken were developing the Pole Hole, a disc golf target capable of catching and retaining a Frisbee.
+While Jim was establishing the PFC, "Steady Ed," Headrick and his son Ken were developing the Pole Hole, a disc golf target capable of catching and retaining a Frisbee.
 Steady Ed had just left Wham-O to set up his own company, the Disc Golf Association (DGA) and to found the Professional Disc Golf Association (PDGA).
-Steady Ed, like members of the PFC in Philadelphia, especially enjoyed the game of Frisbee golf.
+Like members of the PFC in Philadelphia, Steady Ed especially enjoyed the game of Frisbee golf.
 He and Ken believed that what the sport needed most was a standardized target.
-After testing numerous prototype baskets Steady Ed hit upon the idea of using suspended chains to arrest the forward motion of a disc and thereby allowing it to drop into a basket.
+After testing numerous prototype baskets, Steady Ed proposed using suspended chains to arrest the forward motion of a disc, thereby allowing it to drop into a basket.
 Production of the first baskets followed after he and Ken patented their final design, later to be known as the Mach 1.
-They installed the first (and oldest permanent) Pole Hole course in Oak Grove Park in Pasadena, California, in 1976.
+They installed the first (and oldest permanent) Pole Hole course in Oak Grove Park in Pasadena, California 1976.